komietty/svelte-timeline/README.md

 # Svelditor
-Tab ui editor library for svelte.
+A timeline component for svelte.

 Typescript is available.
 Follow the instruction [here](https://svelte.dev/blog/svelte-and-typescript).